apache/dolphinscheduler/docs/docs/en/guide/task/chunjun.md

 This example demonstrates importing data from Hive into MySQL.

-### Configuring the CHUNJUN environment in DolphinScheduler
+### Configuring the ChunJun environment in DolphinScheduler

-If you are using the CHUNJUN task type in a production environment, it is necessary to configure the required environment first.
+If you are using the ChunJun task type in a production environment, it is necessary to configure the required environment first.
 The configuration file is as follows: `/dolphinscheduler/conf/env/dolphinscheduler_env.sh`.

 ![chunjun_task01](../../../../img/tasks/demo/chunjun_task01.png)

 After the environment has been configured, DolphinScheduler needs to be restarted.

-### Configuring CHUNJUN Task Node
+### Configuring ChunJun Task Node

-As the data to be read from Hive, a custom json is required, refer to: the template json in directory chunjun/chunjun-examples/json/hive.
+As the data to be read from Hive, a custom json is required, refer to: [Hive Json Template](https://github.com/DTStack/chunjun/blob/master/chunjun-examples/json/hive/binlog_hive.json).

 After writing the required json file, you can configure the node content by following the steps in the diagram below.